urstrulykkr/Supervised-ML/README.md

 # Supervised-ML
-A practical guide for supervised machine learning algos.
+A practical guide for supervised Statistical Learning.